NEUROSCI 202-0-22 Cellular and Molecular Neuroscience

 What happens if a class fills up during registration?

-Prerequisites: Must be a neuroscience major and have completed BIOL_SCI 201-0.
+Prerequisites: Must be a neuroscience major and have completed BIOL_SCI 201-0 or passing grade on placement exam.

 Natural Sciences Distro Area